 Access to basic services

-There are nearly 2.4 million people (approximately 80% of the population) in need of assistance in Sana’a city.
-Forty-three percent of them are in dire need.6OCHA, Humanitarian Response Plan for Yemen 2018.
+There are nearly 3 million people (approximately 80% of the population) in need of assistance in Sana’a city.
+Sixty-four percent of them are in dire need (status December 2022).6https://data.humdata.org/dataset/yemen-humanitarian-needs-overview, 2023 People in Need in Yemen

 Health services are available in public hospitals and health facilities, which rely on support from donor organizations and fees charged for services.
 Even with donor support, services are at a bare minimum and do not meet the needs of the population.
-Large numbers of IDPs who have fled to Sana’a from other governorates have placed additional strain on health services and other infrastructure.7Interview with an administrator in one of the main hospitals in the capital city of Sana’a.
+Large numbers of IDPs – approximately 250.000 (status December 2022)7Ibid. – who have fled to Sana’a from other governorates have placed additional strain on health services and other infrastructure.8Interview with an administrator in one of the main hospitals in the capital city of Sana’a.
 March 2019.

 Demographics